AmauryD/A3GPS/README.md

 ```

 ### In the gps init file :
-  -edit the folder path for each functions
+  - edit the folder path for each functions.
-  exemple :
+  Exemple :
   ```sqf
   gps_fnc_generatePathHelpers = compileFinal preprocessFileLineNumbers "gps\fn_generatePathHelpers.sqf";
    ```